metaGmetapop/metapop/README.md

 Installation
 ---------------

-MetaPop is an R script which makes additional calls to a variety of external tools and command line utilities.
+MetaPop is a combination of python and R scripts which makes additional calls to a variety of external tools and command line utilities.
 It is expected to be run from within a unix environment.
 A unix environment can be accessed through a natively unix system, a virtual machine, or an appropriate platform such as the windows ubuntu terminal.

 In order to run MetaPop, a user will require the following software:<br/>
+Python 3.6+<br/>
 R<br/>
 Samtools<br/>
 BCFTools<br/>
 Prodigal prokaryotic gene prediction<br/>
+Pysam<br/>

 Additionally, the following R packages are required:<br/>
 doParallel<br/>